Vetements Created A Knockoff Of A Knockoff Of Its Own Jacket

 It can be hard to keep up with trends: The tides shift so quickly in fashion; it's easy to get caught up in the whirlwind of new arrivals, final sales, and surprise drops.
 Every so often, though, a curveball of a must-have comes along, and we find ourselves feeling thrown off by a garment that suddenly everyone is coveting.
-This is the case with Vetements' "Official Fake" raincoat, which the brand du jour released a few days ago, as Paper pointed out.
-The coat is — and try to stay with us here for a moment — a ripoff of a knockoff of the brand's own outerwear pieces from a few seasons ago.
+This is the case with Vetements' "Official Fake" raincoat, which the buzzy brand released a few days ago, as Paper pointed out.
+The jacket is — and try to stay with us here for a moment — a ripoff of a knockoff of the brand's own outerwear pieces from a few seasons ago.
 Oh, and it's already sold out.
 Vetements' black raincoat — an extra-long-sleeved black windbreaker with the label's name across the back in white block letters and on the front in more subtle golden lettering — went in and out of stock pretty quickly.
-Those left desiring must-have all-weather gear were satiated by the rise of Vetememes, a parody brand that released its own riff on the popular jacket.
-The cheeky knockoff version initially retailed for a third of the price of the original (the price has since gone up, probably due to demand), and the signage on the back read "Vetememes".
-When Vetememes first cropped up, Demna Gvasalia made it known that Vetements had no intention of pursuing legal action against the knockoff raincoats.
-Instead, he hoped that the creator "has enjoyed making his project as much as we do making our clothes," according to a correspondence with The New York Times.
-Turns out, Gvasalia had a much better idea: In lieu of simply re-releasing the jacket that created such a craze, Vetements went a step further by ripping off the ripoff, and releasing it in limited supply, exclusively available at MatchesFashion.
+Those left desiring trendy all-weather gear were satiated by the rise of Vetememes, a parody brand that released its own riff on the popular jacket.
+The cheeky knockoff version initially retailed for a third of the price of the original (the price has since gone up, probably due to demand), and the signage on the back read "Vetememes."
+When Vetememes first cropped up, Demna Gvasalia assured it had no intention of pursuing legal action against the knockoff raincoats.
+(Instead, he hoped that the creator "has enjoyed making his project as much as we do making our clothes," according to a correspondence with The New York Times.
+Turns out, Gvasalia had a much better idea: In lieu of simply re-releasing the jacket that created such a craze, Vetements took the bit a step further by ripping off the ripoff, and releasing it in limited supply, exclusively available at MatchesFashion.

-Vetements' new, knockoff-inspired coat, dubbed an "official fake", is considerably more tongue-in-cheek than the O.G. version (or the knockoff iteration that came between the original and the "official fake").
-On the back of this jacket is the actual definition of raincoat — "a water-resistant coat worn to protect the body from rain" — as well as the distinguishers between that and a "rain jacket".
-The polyester topper retailed for £160 — until some attentive shoppers cleaned out the entire stock, that is.
+Vetements' new, knockoff-inspired jacket, dubbed an "official fake," is exceptionally tongue-in-cheek than the O.G. version (or the knockoff iteration that came between the original and the "official fake").
+On the back of this jacket is the actual definition of raincoat — "a water-resistant coat worn to protect the body from rain" — as well as the distinguishers between that and a "rain jacket."
+The polyester topper retailed for $191 — until some attentive shoppers cleaned out the entire stock, that is.
 It's your move, Vetememes.

 Advertisement